AkiraSama/casual-socionics/index.rst

 Carl Jung
-   A Swiss psychiatrist and analytical psychologist; a student of Sigmund Frued before their eventual falling out.
+   A Swiss psychiatrist and analytical psychologist; a student of Sigmund Freud before their eventual falling out.
 Incredibly influential in the world of modern psychology and progenitor of Jungian typologies like Socionics and the MBTI_.
    `wikipedia <https://en.wikipedia.org/wiki/Carl_Jung>`__